system76/tech-docs/src/models/lemp9/repairs.md

 ![Bottom case screws](./img/bottom-case-screws.jpg)

-3. The bottom cover will lift off, starting from the hinges and working towards the front.
+3. Lift the bottom cover off, starting from the hinges and working towards the front.

 ## Replacing the RAM